Category: Research Fellows

 Her abundance of insight has made Miller a sought-after collaborator, working with a variety of co-authors to advance different aspects of low-dimensional topology: topological versus smooth isotopy for genus-1 surfaces in the 4-ball; taut foliations in 3-manifolds; concordance; trisections of 4-manifolds; diffeomorphisms of non-orientable 3-manifolds; and the use of knot Floer homology to give lower bounds on the bridge index of knots.

-Maggie Miller has been appointed as a Clay Research Fellow for a term of four years beginning 1 July 2021.
-She will be based at Stanford University.
+Maggie was appointed as a Clay Research Fellow for a term of four years beginning 1 July 2021.